 If you are selected for this study, we will provide the simulated spaceflight experience in the NASTAR Center centrifuge for free (a $3000 value).
 You must provide your own transportation to, and lodging in the Philadelphia area.
 We are unable to provide additional compensation other than the simulated spaceflight experience and your satisfaction knowing you are a pioneer opening access to space for a larger group of people than ever before.

-This study will be conducted during the first half of 2013, but may extend into the 3rd quarter of the year.
+This study will be conducted during the end of 2015 and the first half of 2016, but may extend into the 3rd quarter of the year.